jambonz/jambonz-docs/docs/jambones.md

   }
 ]
 ```
+## HTTP connection details
+Each HTTP request that jambones makes to one of your callbacks will include (at least) the following query parameters:

+- callSid: a unique identifier for the call, in a [uuid](https://en.wikipedia.org/wiki/Universally_unique_identifier) format.
+- parentCallSid: the callSid of a parent call to this call, if any
+- applicationSid: a unique identifier for the jambones application controlling this call
+- accountSid: a unique identifier for the jambones account associated with the application
+- direction: the direction of the call, either 'inbound' or 'outbound'
+- from: the calling party number
+- to: the called party number
+- callerId: the caller name, if known

+The HTTP request may be either a GET or a POST, generally depending on your specified preference, although in some cases a POST is always used due to the richness of the data being sent.

+You may optionally use [HTTP Basic Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication) to protect your endpoints.

+## Speech
+The platform makes use of text-to-speech as well as real-time speech recognition.
+Currently, only google is supported for both text to speech and speech to text.
+Other speech vendors will be supported in the future.

+A JSON service key file containing GCP credentials for cloud speech services must be downloaded and installed on the jambones feature servers to enable tts and speech recognition.

 ## Initial state of incoming calls
 When the jambones platform receives a new incoming call, it responds 100 Trying to the INVITE but does not automatically answer the call.
-It is up to your application to decide how to finally respond to the INVITE:
+It is up to your application to decide how to finally respond to the INVITE.
+Your application can:

-- it can answer the call (i.e. generating a SIP 200 OK response, and connecting the call to a media endpoint that can play media and collect responses),
+- answer the call, which connects the call to a media endpoint that can perform IVR functions on the call,
+- outdial a new call, and bridge the two calls together,
-- it can simply reject the call, with a specified non-success SIP final response
+- reject the call, with a specified SIP status code and reason,
-- it can perform a SIP redirect (i.e. generating a SIP 302 response), or
+- redirect the call (i.e. generating a SIP 302 response), or
-- it can establish an early media connection (i.e. generating a SIP 183 Session Progress response, and connecting the call to a media endpoint).
+- establish an early media connection without answering the call.

 The last is interesting and worthy of further comment.
 The intent is to let you play audio to callers without necessarily answering the call.
 You signal this by including an "earlyMedia" property with a value of true in the application.
-When receiving this, the jambones core will create an early media connection if possible as in the example below.
+When receiving this, the jambones core will create an early media connection (183 Session Progress) if possible, as shown in the example below.

-> Note: an early media connection will not be possible if the call has already been answered.
+> Note: an early media connection will not be possible if the call has already been answered by an earlier verb in the application.
 In such a scenario, the earlyMedia property is ignored.
 ```
 [
   {